 - Inform all physicians who are treating you that you have a total hip prosthesis, as some long-term precautions need to be taken.

 - Antibiotic therapy is needed when any dental work is done.
 Call the clinic prior to your dental appointment for instructions.
-Antibiotic therapy may also be needed for some surgical procedures…call for clarifications.
+Antibiotic therapy may also be needed for some surgical procedure.

 - Airport metal detectors will detect your prosthesis.
 Cards are available at the clinic for identification purposes.
 Please note that they will still scan you if the metal detector is set off.

 - You should have had your post-op appointment arranged at the time your surgery was scheduled.
 If you do not know when your appointment is please call the office to find out.
 The post- operative appointment should be scheduled for 2 weeks following your surgery.

 - Fever greater than 101.5 (it is very common to have a low grade fever the first night or two after surgery)

 - Redness or swelling that is spreading from the edges of the incisions

 - Pain that is out of control or worsening and not relieved by rest, elevation, ice and pain medication.